danknights/mice5035/individual_project/part2/README.md

 4. Now proceed with the core diversity analyses and a/b testing using the tools you learned in the [Core diversity tutorial](../../tutorials/03_corediv) and the [A/B testing tutorial](../../tutorials/04_abtesting)

- **Note:** you should copy the mapping file over to your computer using FTP so that you can inspect it before proceeding.
+ **Note:** you may want to copy the mapping file over to your computer using FTP so that you can inspect it before proceeding.

 ### Bonus
 One point each.
 Follow instructions in the following online [QIIME Tutorials](http://qiime.org/tutorials/index.html):